Richard Lalor

-Richard Lalor (1823 – 13 November 1893) was Irish Nationalist Member of the Parliament of the United Kingdom for Queen's County, 1880–85 and for Queen's County (Leix), 1885–92.
+Richard Lalor (1823 – 13 November 1893) was an Irish Nationalist Member of the Parliament of the United Kingdom for Queen's County, 1880–85 and for Queen's County (Leix), 1885–92.

 He was the son of Patrick "Patt" Lalor of Tenakill, Mountrath, Queen's County, who had himself been an M.P. for Queen's County in 1832–35.
 His eldest brother was James Fintan Lalor and his younger brother was the Australian politician Peter Lalor.
 His mother was Anna, daughter of Patrick Dillon of Sheane.
 He was educated privately and became a civil engineer and tenant farmer.
 Like his brother James Fintan, he was a Young Irelander.
 In 1852 he married Margaret, daughter of Michael Dunne of Mountrath.
 He became a magistrate for Queen's County.

 He headed the poll as a Parnellite Home Ruler in the election for the two Queen's County seats in 1880, ousting the former Home Rule member, Kenelm Digby.
 He then won the new Queen's County (Leix) seat in 1885, defeating his Conservative opponent by more than 7 to 1.
 He won again in 1886, by an even bigger margin.